 Ben Howard in Concert for Koestler Arts

 Birmingham Symphony Hall, 21 January 2019

-Released in June this year to critical acclaim, Howard’s third full-length project Noonday Dream was produced by Howard himself and recorded in several studios between south west France and south west England.
+Released in June 2018 to critical acclaim, Howard’s third full-length project Noonday Dream was produced by Howard himself and recorded in several studios between south west France and south west England.